 Apple says the devices use proximity to determine which device a user wants to connect.
 The user's behavior will determine which side of the display the additional computer has been placed on.
 This can be changed in System Preferences in the Displays menu.

 The devices connect via a direct Wi-Fi signal.
 The UI of dragging objects across devices disguises the fact you're performing a simple AirDrop, but the result is the same.

 Shortcuts on Mac

 Automation has always been possible on the Mac, but it had a learning curve many wouldn't bother to overcome.
 With Shortcuts on Mac, users will be able to set up, share, and use automation easier than ever.

 Apple's move to replace Automator with Shortcuts has been a long time coming.
 However, new Shortcut actions have been added to help with the transition, enabling Automator actions to be directly imported into Shortcuts.

-For users just looking to get something done, there are several ways to get a shortcut without ever touching the editor.
+There are several ways to get a shortcut without ever touching the editor for users just looking to get something done.
 There is a Shortcuts gallery that Apple manages with many example Shortcuts inside.
 Users can also share Shortcuts via links, so if a savvy friend builds a tool you want, they can share it.